jeremyjordan/dog-breed-classifier/README.md

 ## Instructions

 The training data for this project is located [here](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 This dataset contains 133 different breeds of dogs and is already split into train, test, and validation sets.
+Place the training, testing, and validation datasets in the `dogImages` folder.

 If you want to run this code on your local computer, you'll also need to download the bottleneck features found [here]().
 I'll discuss what this is in the Jupyter Notebook, but it's a relatively large file so you may want to go ahead and start the download.